EvaMart/bh24-project5-report/paper/paper.md

 - Reveal gaps in community-specific practices or support tools.
 - Offer a foundation for adopting common indicators across different scientific domains.

-Through this work, we aim to support a shared vocabulary around software quality, enable meaningful comparisons across tools and frameworks, and facilitate a more coherent ecosystem for sustainable, trustworthy research software.
+Through this work, we aimed to support a shared vocabulary around software quality, enable meaningful comparisons across tools and frameworks, and facilitate a more coherent ecosystem for sustainable, trustworthy research software.